 2. Become an effective leader, not just a good navigator

 The clue’s in the name: it’s a Mountain Leader award.
-Yes, you need to do know how to navigate.
-But you need to be such a slick and confident navigator that you don’t really need to think about it (in all weathers) so you can give your full attention to your group.
+Yes, you need to do know how to navigate but this isn’t only a technical qualification, you also need to be a great communicator.
+You need to be such a slick and confident navigator that you don’t really need to think about it (in all weathers) so you can give your full attention to your group.
 So the assessment is as much about the way you can build a rapport with a group and guide them through tricky terrain with confidence and reassurance.
 In essence, you need to demonstrate you can take a group from A and B … and then back to A again while keeping them happy, safe, comfortable and engaged.

 3. Get lots of practice leading groups

 For some people, group management doesn’t come easy: they’re just not used to it or comfortable being an outgoing communicator.
 But there’s really no substitute for getting practice with groups of all ages.
 I learned a lot from my peers who had more experience that I have in working with groups.
-They understood the details of how to get the best out of people, how to motivate them and how to reassure people when they’re way out of their comfort zones.
+They had great tips for how to get the best out of people, how to motivate them and how to reassure people when they’re way out of their comfort zones.

 4. Learn a fail-safe way of estimating time and distance

 Accurate navigation requires a rock-solid approach to knowing how fast you’re walking in different conditions and on different terrain.
-This take (a lot of) practice but can quickly be learned, and really is an essential skill by the time you time you get to assessment.
+This takes practice but can quickly be learned, and really is an essential skill by the time you time you get to assessment.
 Pacing is fine for micro-navigation, including in zero visibility, but you certainly shouldn’t rely on this over longer distances.